STRATEGIC THINKING COMPETENCIES

-So what relevant steps can you take towards being more strategic in your existing role?
+So, what relevant steps can you take toward being more strategic in your existing role?
 Start by altering your outlook.
 If you believe that strategic thinking is solely for senior executives, rethink.
 It is vital to make sure it takes place at every level of the organization; it’s one of those implied aspects of all job descriptions.
 Ignoring this fact is tantamount to inviting the risk of getting passed over for a promotion, or having budgets compromised owing to unclear department’s strategic contributions.

 The quest to build your Strategic thinking competencies can be rough.
 At first, you might feel like you’re kicking up sand in the ocean.
 Your vision will be blurred as you manage through the unsettling feelings that come with challenging your own assumptions and gaining comfort with conflict and curiosity.
 But once the dust settles and you’re able to underwrite at a higher level, you’ll be happy you took the risk.

 Contact us if you are interested in a strategic thinking training program that is tailored to the needs of your organization or team.